shutingpan/dig_acad_assignment/README.md

 sub listen to different topic in the queue watch out for queue storage size (dont choke the queue). sub ->

-Assignment 3
+## Assignment 3 notes
-every restapi needs authentication due to no cookie

-- pass in login creds for auth.
+- every RestAPI needs authentication due to absence of cookie --> pass in login creds for auth.
 - specify field type
-  -eg. localhost/createTask
+- eg. API: localhost/createTask

-- write an interpreter to map db fields to standardised field names. (dont reset db)
+- DO NOT reset database to edit field names: write an interpreter to map db fields to standardised field names.
-- note of case-sensitivity differences
+- Take note of case sensitivity-related scenarios
 - lowercase in body
 - explore how to get code snippets to work on cmd prompt and powershell,
 - understand when to use curl commands
-  -use postman to see code snippet in
+- use postman to see code snippet in different languages
-- decide on naming convention (avoid confusing convention, numbering system would be good
+- decide on custom naming convention for error codes (avoid elaborate ones, numbering system would be good)

+**Flow:**
-URL - handle special characters (not using params), consider all special characters.
+A | URL/URI - handle special characters (not using params), consider all special characters.

+B | Body structure

+C | IAM

+D | Transaction